-Maybe the clipped fresh lavender on that beautiful Saturday morning that I placed in my purse instigated the bees?
+Maybe the fresh clipped lavender on that beautiful Saturday morning that I had placed deep inside my backpack instigated the bees.
 Comically, all day our family swatted away the busy pests that were incessantly following us from place to place.
-I had forgotten about the lavender stems that I had haphazardly placed deep within my purse, even though the subtle fragrance emanated everywhere we went that day.
+I had forgotten about the clipped lavender, even though the subtle fragrance emanated everywhere we went that day.
 Nevertheless, a bee in pursuit eventually stung my husband.
-While the initial reaction seemed mild, that same day it became very inflamed.
+While the initial reaction seemed mild, that same day, it became very inflamed.
 By Sunday, his wrist had doubled in size and we began to search for an antihistamine.

 Beginning to unwind from a fun day in Chianti, we sipped our wine awaiting the restaurant to open.
-In the distance we watched the bartender walking back to the wine bar, but this time with a woman dressed professionally, carrying a bag and set of keys.
-She approached us and with perfect English announced that she was the town’s Pharmacist.
-With a bright smile and very gentle nature, the bartender gestured good-bye, “Ciao”.
-The Pharmacist then invited us to follow her just around the corner to the Farmacia, where she opened the closed store and retrieved antihistamine for my husband.
+In the distance we watched the bartender walking back to the wine bar, but this time with a woman dressed professionally, carrying a bag and a big set of keys.
+She approached us and in perfect English introduced herself as the town’s pharmacist.
+With a bright smile and gentle demeanor, the bartender gestured good-bye, “Ciao”.
+The pharmacist motioned for us to follow her around the corner, where she opened the store, and retrieved an antihistamine for my husband.

 In rural areas of Italy, we've experienced so many things that we have never experienced in the U.S. This was just an example of how beautiful small towns can be.
 The beauty of a bee sting represents everything we love about Italy.